BobboBoi/Terrawria/README.md

 # TERRAWRIA
 This is my godot recreation of terraria.
-It even has awaful online multiplayer!
+It even has awful online multiplayer!

 ### Note
 All textures, music files and sounds are excluded from this repo for copyright reasons.